opnfv/fuel/fuel/docs/src/installation-instructions.rst

 After the Fuel Master node has rebooted from the above step and is at the login prompt, you should boot the Node Servers (Your Compute/Control/Storage blades (nested or real)) with a PXE Booting Scheme so that the FUEL
 Master can pick them up for control.

-8. Enable PXE booting
+11. Enable PXE booting

     - For every controller and compute server: enable PXE Booting as the first boot device in the BIOS boot order menu and hard disk as the second boot device in the same menu.

-9. Reboot all the control and compute blades.
+12. Reboot all the control and compute blades.

-10. Wait for the availability of nodes showing up in the Fuel GUI.
+13. Wait for the availability of nodes showing up in the Fuel GUI.

+    - Connect to the FUEL UI via the URL provided in the Console (default: http://10.20.0.2:8000)

     - Wait until all nodes are displayed in top right corner of the Fuel GUI: <total number of server> TOTAL NODES and <total number of servers> UNALLOCATED NODES.